BBC: Christian College Master of Arts Degrees | Current Schedule

 This course introduces the student to the tools, methods, and design of research studies.
 Emphasis is given to contribution skills as well as intelligently understanding how to utilize research literature.

-T his course is an overview of the ten major theologies of the Bible spread over an eight–week online course.
-Examination of the major issues behind Bibliology, Theology Proper, Christology, Pnuematology, Angelology, Anthropology, Hamartiology, Soteriology, Eecclesiology and Eschatology will be conducted in a systematic approach.
+This course is an overview of the ten major theologies of the Bible spread over an eight-week online course.
+Examination of the major issues behind Bibliology, Theology Proper, Christology, Pnuematology, Angelology, Anthropology, Hamartiology, Soteriology, Ecclesiology and Eschatology will be covered in a systematic approach.

 online classes, degrees, adult learners...